Every year, many students miss the grades for their conditional offer and find themselves without a university or college place.

 If you have not received any offers, your offers have not been confirmed or you have declined the courses on your UCAS form, you may be able to take part in Clearing.
 You will need to check your online UCAS application form using 'Track' to see if you are eligible for Clearing as UCAS will not contact you to advise this.
 If you are eligible for Clearing an 'Add Clearing choice' button will appear on your Track 'choices' screen which you can use to apply for a course.

 If you have difficulties accessing the UCAS website to review your application form, or have any questions about the clearing process, you can contact the UCAS Customer Service team on 0871 468 0468.
 See the 'Further information' section below for more details.

 UCAS have introduced the Adjustment process for students who receive better grades than they expected.
 It provides an opportunity for you to consider what and where you would like to study.
 You can find out more about the Adjustment Process and whether you are eligible on the UCAS website.
-The adjustment process is available from 16th August (A-Level results day) to 31st August.
+The adjustment process is available for a short time from A-Level results day.

 Follow the advice below to take you through the process.